palantir/conjure-java/readme.md

                      Generate POJOs that by default will fail to deserialize collections with null values --useStagedBuilders
                      Generates compile-time safe builders to ensure all required attributes are set.
+        --jakartaPackages
+                     Generates jax-rs annotated interfaces which use the newer 'jakarta` packages instead of the legacy 'javax' packages.

 ### Known Tag Values